sean28/MixMD/README.md

 ### Special Notes
 ---

-1. Electric neutral system
-If many charged small molecules are added, additional Na * and CI ions must be added in the simulation to balance the overall charge
+1. Electric neutral system: If many charged small molecules are added, additional Na * and CI ions must be added in the simulation to balance the overall charge
-2. Short range exclusion
-• A small amount of random dispersion can be added to the initial distribution of probes to prevent excessive stacking
+2. Short range exclusion: A small amount of random dispersion can be added to the initial distribution of probes to prevent excessive stacking
-3. Minimize energy
-After adding the probe, it is very important to perform a rigorous round of restrained minimization!
+3. Minimize energy: After adding the probe, it is very important to perform a rigorous round of restrained minimization!

 ---